basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/maps.md

 This returns a list of bucket properties and their values in the form of `property: value`.

-If our `counters` bucket type has been set properly we should see the following pair in our console output:
+If our `map` bucket type has been set properly we should see the following pair in our console output:

 ```bash
 datatype: map